jhrcook/100DaysOfSwift/README.md

 **Day 44 - July 18, 2019:** I finished the app such that JavaScript code is run in a Safari extension.
 I also completed the challenge problems which included adding a button to add example code.
 Also, the data for each website is saved and automatically loaded the next time the extension is used on the same webpage.

 **Day 45 - July 19, 2019:** I finished the Fireworks Night app.
 It's pretty simple, but I was able to learn more about the logic used when creating a game and using SpriteKit.

+**Day 46 - July 20, 2019:** I finished project 21, an introduction to sending and responding to local notifications.